michael-mcmasters/fullstack-website-template/README.md

 Solution: This occured for me when I changed the name of variable in all places in Intellij.
 It asked me if I wanted to change it in all places.
 I said yes.
 And then realized it was modifying variables in ./infra/./terraform for some reason.
 <br />
 Delete your `./infra/./terraform` folder.
 Then re-run `terraform init`.
 This is safe because all of your state is stored in Terraform Cloud.

+### Problem: Lambda fails on the first call, then succeeds after.
+Solution: Most likely the Lambda is timing out (you can verify this in the API Gateway Cloudwatch logs).
+Increasing the timeout may help (though it never did for me.)
+The solution that did work was increasing Lambda's memory.
+The more memory, the faster Lambda runs.
+Especially if it's communicating with other AWS services such as S3 or DynamoDb.
+See the chart on this page to see how memory size decreases a Lambda's duration: https://docs.aws.amazon.com/lambda/latest/operatorguide/computing-power.html

+### Problem: Lambda takes too long on the first call
+Solution: Most likely increasing the Lambda's memory will fix this.
+(See above problem/solution for more info.)